ishine/NeMo/docs/source/speechlm2/intro.rst

 The speechlm2 collection is organized into the following key components:

-- **Models**: Contains implementations of DuplexS2SModel, DuplexS2SSpeechDecoderModel, and SALM
+- **Models**: Contains implementations of DuplexS2SModel, DuplexSTTModel, and SALM
 - **Modules**: Contains audio perception and speech generation modules
 - **Data**: Includes dataset classes and data loading utilities